 The Inquisitor 1612 is not electronic or gaffed.
 It uses the power of fear and suggestion and your skills as a performer to tell the story and demonstrate how it was used to determine the presence of witchcraft.

-- Solid copper bit
+- Engraved, solid copper bit

 - Hemp drawstring bag

-- Instruction booklet and full routine
+- Instruction manual with full routine

 - Dark Artefacts tag